mcStargazer/hf/README.md

-<p style="text-align: center;"> <h2> The Hundred Fold (HF) Project </h2></p>
+<p> <center> <h2> The Hundred Fold (HF) Project </h2> </center> </p>

 Ceremoniously named after the 8th scroll in Og Mandino's book, "The Greatest Salesman in the World."
 The hope is that money may be multipled through thoughtful trading.
-This project was designed and coded by Matt Collier, on an Ubuntu 16.04 LTS machine, with a then-current standard MySQL installation, and a Python environment built up from the base Miniconda distro.
-This code is offered under the Unlicense.
+This project was designed and coded by Matt Collier, on an Ubuntu 16.04 LTS machine, with a then-current standard MySQL installation, and a Python environment built up from the base [Miniconda](https://conda.io/miniconda.html) distro.
+This code is offered under the [Unlicense](https://choosealicense.com/licenses/unlicense/).
 It is a work in progress.
 A brief description of the code follows.
 Also, there are many comments offered throughout the code and for most functions.

 **common.py**
 The script contains some useful definitions.
 Some functions are now unused as more sophisticated versions were developed or became uneeded.
 For instance get_dotw() is the most generalized date getting function and may replace some of the previous, more specific, date getting functions.
 Also, know that the get_config() function parses out credentials for database signon.
 I typically keep the config file in a privileged subdirectory.